UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle-subtypes.lagda.md

   ( B : family-with-dependent-descent-data-circle l A l3)
   ( is-subtype-B :
     ( t : S) →
-    is-subtype (family-family-with-dependent-descent-data-circle A B t)) where
+    is-subtype (double-family-with-dependent-descent-data-circle A B t)) where

   subtype-descent-data-circle-subtype :